oritonet/Otonano-typing-game/README.en.md

 ## Run locally (example)

+No build step is required.
-It’s a static site—serve the folder and open it in a browser.
+Serve the folder with any local server and open it in your browser.

+### Python

 ```bash
 python -m http.server 8000